Onco Life Hospitals

 When it comes to cancer, we are always trying to determine what causes it, right?
 Well, it looks like your family history can sometimes explain what binds cancer cases together.
 Did you know that up to 10% of all cancer cases can be traced back to gene mutations and inherited cancer syndromes passed down from generation to generation?
 Yes, it’s true.

 When it comes to research, scientists are unearthing new facts every day.
-Now they have discovered a connection in one specific cancer – Chronic Lymphocytic leukemia or CLL – which is the most common in adults.
+Now they have discovered a connection in one specific cancer – Chronic Lymphocytic Leukemia or CLL – which is the most common in adults.
 In fact, genetic research studies in this regard can help doctors predict a candidate’s potential genetic predisposition towards developing cancer.
 When it comes to lymphoma diagnosis in Pune, Onco-Care Cancer Centre is already considering this line of study.

-Heredity has a role to play in CLL: There is evidence to suggest that inherited changes or mutations in a gene called POT1 cause higher risks for CLL, melanoma, and brain tumors.
+There is evidence to suggest that inherited changes or mutations in a gene called POT1 cause higher risks for CLL, melanoma, and brain tumors.
 It is also highly possible that additional genes that imply a risk for CLL may be unearthed in the future.
 One thing is for sure: Onco-Care Cancer Centre’s Research and Diagnosis Wing is always at the forefront of pioneering research, when it comes to Lymphoma Diagnosis in Pune.

-CLL and the risks it holds: Well, as with many types of cancer, the greatest risk factor for CLL is age.
+Well, as with many types of cancer, the greatest risk factor for CLL is age.
 But now research suggests something else – that if you have a relative who has been diagnosed with the disease, there could be a potential risk and connection.
 One must also factor in the number of relatives and their age, of course, and also where the family lives and environmental factors there.
 So it comes down to this – the closer the blood relationship, the greater the chances of inherited risk.
 It goes without saying then, that several patients rely on Onco-Care Cancer Centre when it comes to first-rate and accurate Lymphoma diagnosis and treatment in Pune.

 One must also remember that family risks increase greatly with each additional first-degree relative who has the disease.
 For example, if the average person has a 0.4% chance of developing CLL, it increases to 2.15% if he or she has one first-degree relative like a parent, sibling or child who has been diagnosed with CLL.
 And it increases to 8.6% if two or more first-degree relatives have been diagnosed.

-It’s all a matter of degrees: You must study your family history carefully to understand the risk of cancer.
+You must study your family history carefully to understand the risk of cancer.
 The questions you should get answers to include:

 • Which relative/s of mine have got cancer?